-Automatic compensation for GTR smartcard users is a welcome step but Oyster/contactless users must not miss out24 August 2017
+Automatic compensation for GTR smartcard users is welcome but Oyster/contactless users must not miss out24 August 2017

 London’s independent passenger watchdog has welcomed today’s announcement by Govia Thameslink Railway (GTR) that Southern and Gatwick Express passengers using its key smartcard are now being automatically compensated for delays of 15 minutes or more.
 However, given the huge number of GTR stations where the key card cannot be used, the lack of automatic compensation for Oyster and Contactless card users is a serious gap.